sverrirg/lua/flying_locations/README.md

 ![Screen1](docs/images/fl1.png)

 **Main screen is a list of slopes, that you can add, edit or delete from.**
-* F1 - Send slope to F3F Tool
+* F1 - Change the sort order, default by slope
 * F2 - Edit selected slope
 * F3 - Add new slope
 * F4 - Delete selected slope